ORIGIN

 "My intention was to make a few necklaces to get the money together to cast the glacier sculptures in bronze.
 At the time, I would never have considered going down the road of starting a jewellery brand."

 While Sevan had no formal training in jewellery, his skills and experience with the manipulation of materials and metals as an artist and sculptor lent themselves easily to GAROGOSI’s creation.
 "I had never made a necklace, ring, cuff or bracelet before, and had never cast with silver or gold, but I knew the basic principles of casting.
 I also had no idea about developing a brand and setting up a small business.
-But I thought, f**k it, let's give this a shot."
+But I thought, why not, let's give this a shot."

-GAROGOSI AND THE ENVIRONMENT
+GAROGOSI STUDIO AND THE ENVIRONMENT